scirate/scirate/README.markdown

 rake arxiv:oai_update
 ```

-When run for the first time, this will download and index paper metadata from the last day.
+When run for the first time, this will download and index paper metadata from the last 7 days.
 Subsequent calls will download all metadata since the last time.
 The production server runs this task every day to keep the database in sync.

 ## Testing